joznia/MSFREEDOM/README.md

 ## Guides:
 Get a clean Enterprise LTSC ISO v316 (using SVF repository):

+**Skip steps 2, 5 and 6 if you want to use en_US as your language.**

 Steps ([source](https://forums.mydigitallife.net/threads/info-discussion-downloads-windows-10-1809-final-b-17763-xxx-pc-rs5.77945/page-312#post-1601664)):

-1. Download the consumer ISO.rar from the [SVF repo](https://cloud.mail.ru/public/2fYm/2bzdHD4X2/)
+1. Download the Consumer ISO.rar from the [SVF repo](https://cloud.mail.ru/public/2fYm/2bzdHD4X2/)
-3. Download the consumer to XX .svf file in the language of your choosing from the [SVF repo](https://cloud.mail.ru/public/2fYm/2bzdHD4X2/). **Skip this step if you want to use en_US as your language.**
+3. Download the Consumer EN to XX .svf file in the language of your choosing from the [SVF repo](https://cloud.mail.ru/public/2fYm/2bzdHD4X2/).
-2. Download the consumer to LTSC .svf file in the language of your choice (e.g [en_us]) from the [SVF repo](https://cloud.mail.ru/public/2fYm/2bzdHD4X2/)
+2. Download the Consumer to LTSC .svf file in the language of your choice (e.g [en_us]) from the [SVF repo](https://cloud.mail.ru/public/2fYm/2bzdHD4X2/)
 3. [Download](https://www.softpedia.com/get/System/Back-Up-and-Recovery/SVF-eXtractor.shtml) svfx.exe
 4. Extract the ISO from the RAR
-5. Make a new folder and put the extracted ISO, the .svf file and svfx.exe in it
+5. Make a new folder and put the extracted ISO, your EN to XX .svf file and svfx.exe in it
+6. Run svfx.exe inside that folder and an ISO of your desired language will be created
+7. Make a new folder and put the new ISO, the Consumer to LTSC .svf file and svfx.exe in it
-6. Run svfx.exe and the LTSC ISO will be created
+8. Run svfx.exe inside that folder and the LTSC ISO will be created
+9. Done

 Upgrade from Windows 10 Home to Pro (N) for Workstations: